boscaiolo/money/README.md

   * retreive the average EUR exhange rate of a currency for a given date period
   * convert an amount of a given currency to another currency based on the EUR exchange rates for a specific date

- ## Currengt limitaions
+ ## Current limitaions

-  The rates are loaded on the startup of the application, for a more robust solution this should be done on a daily basis with a timed java taskd
+  The rates are loaded on startup of the application so in order to get the latest rates the application has to be restarted, for more robust solution this should be done on a daily basis with a timed java task

 ## Source code